Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Go to Settings > QuickBooks > Import costs from QuickBooks and click Select Accounts

-Choose a start date: defaults to Jan 1 of the current year; can go back up to 1/1/2021.
+Choose a start date: defaults to Jan 1 of the current year and can go back as far as 1/1/2021.
 We recommend at least one year back.

 Assign each account to one of five cost categories: